Record an AI-based test

 Hover over a highlighted object you want the test to check.

-Click Add Checkpoint on the tooltip.
+Click Add Checkpoint in the pop-up dialog box.

 Select Exist or Not Exist for verify existence.